 Zucchini Veggie Pizza with Sugar-Free Pesto

 A fresh, vegetable-based pizza on a zucchini crust, topped with vibrant pesto and garden vegetables.
-This italian-inspired whole30 (vegetarian, low-carb) ready in about 40 minutes pairs medium, grated (about 2 cups) zucchini, almond flour, large, lightly beaten eggs for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 380 calories and feeds 2, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This italian-inspired whole30 (vegetarian, low-carb) ready in about 40 minutes blends medium, grated (about 2 cups) zucchini, almond flour, large, lightly beaten eggs into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 380 calories and feeds 2, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients